 Lithium-Bearing Formation Brines

-PRISM has the fortune of having relatively high concentrations of lithium in underlying carbonate reservoirs within its Clear Hills metallic and industrial mineral permits as evidenced by government formation water studies.
+PRISM has the fortune of having relatively high concentrations of lithium in underlying carbonate reservoirs within its Clear Hills and Peace River Arch metallic and industrial mineral permits as evidenced by government formation water studies.
 These reports document anomalously high values of lithium and other performance elements (potassium, boron, bromine, magnesium, calcium, sodium and iodine) in Devonian-age aquifers associated with carbonate buildups in the Leduc Formation of the Woodbend Group and the Swan Hills Formation of the Beaverhill Lake Group.

 Most Devonian wells produce excessive amounts of formation water in comparison to petroleum products.
 In most cases, liquids pumped from typical wells will measure in the tens of millions of cubic metres, from which the oil and gas is separated with the brines injected back into the reservoir over the same length of time.
 The Devonian aquifers proximal to the Peace River Arch are situated at a prospective depth of 2,000 m, and the formation water is accessible via producing petroleum wells that pump the brine to surface.